Learn how to smoke cheese at home with this simple guide. Discover tips, best cheeses, and cold-smoking techniques for rich flavor.

-Use our step-by-step guide to help walk you through the simple process of smoking cheese at home in your backyard.
-The hardest part is waiting for the cheese to rest and the flavors to develop.
+Follow our easy step-by-step guide to learn how to smoke cheese at home in your backyard.
+The process is simple, but the hardest part is waiting for the cheese to rest and allow the smoky flavors to develop fully.

 The cold smoke method involves smoking blocks of cheese on a charcoal grill or smoker for a few hours at a very low temperature.
 The smoke fills the smoke chamber and penetrates the cheese without getting too hot and melting the cheese.